How to Start Planning a Group Trip (and Actually Make It Happen)

 “Should we think of this as an adults-only getaway, or something we include kids in?”

-Keeping it open and neutral helps everyone share honestly, without anyone feeling judged.
+Keeping it open and neutral helps everyone share honestly.

 3. Think about timing (and what matters most)